 Why would district size matter for government spending?
 One idea is that larger voting districts diffuse electoral competition, inducing parties to seek support from broad coalitions in the population.
 Smaller districts steer electoral competition towards narrower, geographical constituencies.
 Clearly, broad programs are more effective in seeking broad support and targeted programs more effective in seeking narrow support.
-Proportional elections with larger districts should thus be more biased towards broad, non-targeted programs, a point which has been formally made by Persson and Tabellini (1999) and Milesi-Feretti, Perotti and Rostagno (2000).
+Proportional elections with larger districts should thus be more biased towards broad, non-targeted programs, a point which has been formally made by Persson and Tabellini (1999) and, in a different model, by Milesi-Feretti, Perotti and Rostagno (2000).

-2Other aspects of the electoral system that differ across countries include thresholds for representation and the rules governing party lists.
+&lt;sup>2Other aspects of the electoral system that differ across countries include thresholds for representation and the rules governing party lists.
 See e.g Cox (1997) and Blais and Massicotte (1996) for recent descriptions of variations in electoral rules across countries.